Benio101/Aye/README.md

 ## All your exigents

 Aye is a light WOW modular Addon that provides *all your exigents*, with a little help of [Ace3](https://www.wowace.com/addons/ace3/) libs.
-Depot for many dependent addons *aka modules*, allows them to be written and run fast and easily.
+Depot for many dependent addons *aka modules*, allows them to be written and run fast, easily and safely.

 This addon is required for any `Aye.` modules, just install it, it does not makes anything by itself.
 Info for addon developers (if you are not addon developer, you can skip rest):